 Daily Fantasy Sports is available to anyone over the age of 18 in Tennessee.
-DFS players on sites like FanDuel and DraftKings will likely see those companies also offer sports betting once the state launches.
+DFS players on sites like FanDuel and DraftKings can log into sportsbooks from those operators now that sports betting is live in Tennessee.

-However, a number of operators offer online options to Tennessee bettors looking to wager on races around the world.
+However, some operators offer online options to Tennessee bettors looking to wager on races worldwide.

 Tennessee hosts no race tracks within its borders, so many horse racing enthusiasts turn to the online space.

-Sites like TVG, TwinSpires, and BetAmerica are the most popular online horse race betting destinations.
+Sites like TVG, NYRA Bets, and TwinSpires are some of the best online horse race betting destinations.
 All three (and a few others) can be found in Tennessee.
-These sites support races from all over the US and beyond, so even though Tennessee is devoid of race tracks, racing fans can still enjoy placing wagers.
+These sites support races from all over the US and beyond.
+Even though Tennessee is devoid of horse racing (except for the annual Iroquois Steeplechase in Nashville), racing fans can still enjoy placing wagers online anytime.

 See our comprehensive Guide To Online Horse Racing In Tennessee.

-Sweepstakes poker sites use the same model as their sweepstakes casino counterparts.
-In fact, the same company that runs Chumba Casino also owns Global Poker, the most popular sweepstakes poker site.
+Promotional Sweepstakes poker sites, more commonly known as social poker sites, use the same model as their promotional sweepstakes casino counterparts.
+Global Poker is the most popular social poker site.

-The idea is the same: players can purchase coins to use in poker games, and each purchase also gives the player a small amount of sweeps cash.
-Mail-in offers allow players to redeem free sweeps cash.
+The idea is the same: players can purchase coins to use in poker games, and each purchase also gives the player a small amount of bonus cash prizes.
+Mail-in offers also allow players to redeem FREE Sweeps Coins.

-Like similar casino sites, sweepstakes poker can be an excellent alternative to full-fledged online poker rooms.
-Exercise caution, though, because Tennessee’s laws generally prohibit gambling, and these sites use loopholes to work around that legislation.
+Like similar social casino sites, social promotional sweeps poker can be an excellent alternative to full-fledged online poker rooms.

 Online Casino And Poker In Tennessee

 The two often go hand-in-hand when legislation is drafted.
 But currently, Tennessee shows no signs of intent to legalize either online poker rooms or casinos.
-The state remains opposed to online gambling in these forms.
+On the contrary, the state remains opposed to online gambling in these forms.

-Tennessee has strict rules in place with regard to lottery sales.
+Tennessee has strict rules in place concerning lottery sales.
 Players cannot purchase tickets online.

 Instead, lottery players in Tennessee are required to purchase tickets and draw games at a licensed retailer.
 Further, you can only purchase lottery tickets with cash.
 No debit or credit purchases are permitted.

 The Tennessee Lottery does have a mobile app, though it is purely informational.
 It can help you find a licensed retailer.
-But you’ll have to actually make an in-person visit to purchase any lottery products.
+But you’ll have to visit in person to purchase any lottery products.